sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

       }
     ```

     The tiebreaker lets you select which element in the row you want and can include maximums and minimums (`<` and `>`).
-You can also select elements to the right or left of the anchor using `position`.  (not shown).
+You can also select elements to the left of the anchor using `position`.  (not shown).

 **Key concepts: lines**
  You might ask yourself, "why can't I just use a label in the table?
 Why can't I set a label for "bodily injury liability" and then grab the line starting with "$25,00" to the right of it, like this: